csrg-utfsm/csrg-utfsm.github.io/index.md

 # [](#header-4) How was this ACS built

-We have a forked [ACS Community Branch git](https://github.com/csrg-utfsm/acscb) which is regularly been merged against [ALMA ACS's git repository](http://git-dev.sco.alma.cl/cgit/)
+We have a forked [ACS Community Branch git](https://github.com/csrg-utfsm/acscb) which is regularly been merged against [ALMA ACS's git repository](http://git-dev.sco.alma.cl/cgit/).
+This is what Source0 of each acs component package contains.
-Also, there are 3 RPMs:
- - ExtProd: Installs ACE+TAO 6.3.0_{ACS_Version} (Modified w/ACS Patches), OpenJDK 1.8.0, Apache Maven 3.2.5, boost 1.4.8, ...
- - ExtJars: Includes jar libraries not found on current RPMs: activation.jar, (apache-)common-math.jar, (apache-)common-xml-resolver, ehcache-core, jackarta-regexp (deprecated by apache), jchart2d, junit-dep, prevayler, sqltool
- - ACS Core: TBD

 The main idea behind the RPMs is the use of system-available packages, which will in return allow an easier instalation/management of ACS